Risk-Averse Traversal of Graphs with Stochastic and Correlated Edge Costs for Safe Global Planetary Mobility

 \section{Abstract}

-{ In robotic planetary surface exploration, strategic mobility planning is an important task that involves finding candidate long-distance routes on orbital maps and identifying segments with uncertain traversability.
+{ Strategic mobility planning for robotic planetary surface exploration is an important task that involves finding candidate long-distance routes on orbital maps and identifying segments with uncertain traversability.
 Then, expert human operators establish safe, adaptive traverse plans based on the actual navigation difficulties encountered in these uncertain areas.
-In this paper, we formalize this challenge as a new, risk-averse variant of the Canadian Traveller Problem (CTP) tailored to global planetary mobility.
+In this paper, we formalize this task as a new, risk-averse variant of the Canadian Traveller Problem (CTP) tailored to global planetary mobility.
 The objective is to find a traverse policy minimizing a conditional value-at-risk (CVaR) criterion, which is a risk measure with an intuitive interpretation.
 We propose a novel search algorithm that finds exact CVaR-optimal policies.
 Our approach leverages well-established optimal AND-OR search techniques intended for (risk-agnostic) expectation minimization and extends these methods to the risk-averse domain.
 We validate our approach through simulated long-distance planetary surface traverses; we employ real orbital maps of the Martian surface to construct problem instances and use terrain maps to express traversal probabilities in uncertain regions.
 Our results illustrate different adaptive decision-making schemes depending on the level of risk aversion.
-Additionally, our problem setup allows accounting for traversability correlations between similar areas of the environment.
-In such a case, we empirically demonstrate how information-seeking detours can mitigate risk. }
+Additionally, our formulation accommodates traversability correlations between similar regions of the environment.
+In such cases, we empirically demonstrate how information-seeking detours can effectively mitigate risk. }

 \keywords{Risk awareness, planetary mobility, path planning, autonomy}